There’s a place a few blocks from where I live.

 I never told them I was struggling.

-Never had to explain the fog and bad weather I dragged in with me.
+Never explained the fog and bad weather I dragged in with me.

 Didn’t need to.